Shannon Ratigan - Character Actor & Musician

 Many casting directors are kind enough to post helpful articles in places like the BackStage.com - Check a few out.

 It must be nice to be able to pick and choose roles.
-I never turned down or missed an audition when my agent called me.
+Most of us can't.
+I never missed an audition when my agent called

 over here to produce and cast jobs.
 Do I turn it down and possibly have my agent think of another actor for

 the next one?
 Or try and pay the bills for a few months.
-I didn't like it, but I did them.
+I didn't like doing them, but I did them.

-Here's another oldie goldie: A Pattex German Glue Commercial from 1986
+Here's another oldie goldie: Me in the semi for a National German Commercial from 1986 (Video below)

 Pattex: It stops a Peterbilt semi in it's tracks.
 A German glue commercial foreign buy-out.
 Sorry, video quality is not so good.